openshift-labs/learn-katacoda/servicemesh/7-circuit-breaker/3pool-ejection.md

 Pool ejection or *outlier detection* is a resilience strategy that takes place whenever we have a pool of instances/pods to serve a client request.
 If the request is forwarded to a certain instance and it fails (e.g. returns a 50x error code), then Istio will eject this instance from the pool for a certain *sleep window*.
 In our example the sleep window is configured to be 15s.
 This increases the overall availability by making sure that only healthy pods participate in the pool of instances.

-First, you need to insure you have a routerule in place.
+First, you need to insure you have a `destinationrule` and `virtualservice` in place.
 Let's use a 50/50 split of traffic:

-`istioctl create -f ~/projects/istio-tutorial/istiofiles/route-rule-recommendation-v1_and_v2_50_50.yml -n tutorial`{{execute T1}}
+`istioctl create -f ~/projects/istio-tutorial/istiofiles/destination-rule-recommendation-v1-v2.yml -n tutorial; istioctl create -f ~/projects/istio-tutorial/istiofiles/virtual-service-recommendation-v1_and_v2_50_50.yml -n tutorial`{{execute T1}}

 Scale number of instances of v2 deployment